 1031 Exchange Basic Calculations

 If you keep exchanging your property for property worth at least as much as yours, you’ll never recognize any gain on which you must pay tax.
 However, sooner or later you’ll probably want to sell the replacement property for cash, not exchange it for another property.
-Indeed, 88% of real estate replacement properties bought in Section 1031 exchanges are later sold—and taxed.
-When this occurs, the original deferred gain, plus any additional gain realized since the purchase of the replacement property, is subject to tax.
-For this reason, a like-kind exchange is tax deferred, not tax free.
+When that occurs, the original deferred gain, plus any additional gain realized since the purchase of the replacement property, is subject to tax.
+For that reason, a like-kind exchange is tax deferred, not tax free.

 Seems simple enough, right?
 Well, in reality, 1031 exchanges are much more complex.
-Section 1031 of the Internal Revenue Code (hence the name) has many nuances that can be daunting for first-timers.
+Section 1031 of the Internal Revenue Code has many nuances that can be off-putting for first-timers.
 There are very specific guidelines governing the process.
 Here’s a brief overview of what you need to know about a typical 1031 exchange process.

 The 3 Types of 1031 Exchanges

 This is the most common type of 1031 exchange.
+But be warned, there is a timeline for this type of 1031 exchange.
 In this case, the investor closes on the relinquished property; then, within 45 days (the “identification period”), they identify a replacement property.
 In order for a replacement property to be considered valid, one of three criteria must be true:

 Three Property Rule: An investor identifies up to three different properties as potential purchases within the 45-day identification period, regardless of the total fair market value of the properties.